JorjaFox/library/_source/_recaps/csi/still-life.md

 ## Quotes

-**Sidle** On the one hand, you really want to find the body.
+**Sidle:** On the one hand, you really want to find the body.
 Give it respect.
 Give her closure.
 On the other hand ...